RiccoWrld/Pathfinder/README.md

 DATABASE_URL=postgresql://localhost:5432/pathfinder
 ```

 For a hosted PostgreSQL database such as Render, Supabase, Neon, Railway, or another cloud provider, copy the provider's PostgreSQL connection URL and paste it as `DATABASE_URL`.
 Hosted URLs usually include a remote host name and often require SSL.
+The backend automatically uses non-SSL for `localhost` and SSL for hosted database URLs.

 Variable details: